sherobbedmyboots/malkoo/Training/docs/Windows Mitigations and Defenses.md

 - Open the Security Accounts Manager (SAM) on the local file system (`%SystemRoot%/system32/config/SAM`)
 - Create a dump of the Registry SAM key

-[Application whitelisting](#application-whitelisting) will help prevent tools running that are designed to do this, but there are several other things we can do that will help secure credentials:
+[Application allow-listing](#application-allow-listing) will help prevent tools running that are designed to do this, but there are several other things we can do that will help secure credentials:

 - [Use Unique and Complex Passwords](#use-unique-and-complex-passwords)
 - [Monitor for Credential Exposure](#monitor-for-credential-exposure)